MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     1. **BusinessEventName**: Name of the event that you want raised.

-    1. **EntityRecordId**: The ID of the record just created and associated to the event.
+    1. **EntityRecordId**: The ID of the record created and associated to the event.

 1. Update the message processing state by using the **Update Provider Message Request Status** action to save the processing execution result.
 Add the following details.